-The first that comes to most minds is the OG — the Dyson Airwrap which dries and styles hair simultaneously.
-But with all its gizmos and gadgets (it currently sells for £479.99), it's on the expensive side.
+The first that comes to most minds is the OG — the Dyson Airwrap Multi-styler, which dries and styles hair simultaneously.
+But with all its gizmos and gadgets, it's squarely on the expensive side.
 Not ideal when you're trying to save money.
-So when my carefully curated TikTok algorithm started serving me glowing reviews of the Amika Round Blow Dryer Brush 2.0, which combines an extra big, round hairbrush and a blowdryer for only £95, I was intrigued.
+So when my carefully curated TikTok algorithm started serving me glowing reviews of the Amika Hair Blow Dryer Brush 2.0, which combines an extra big, round hairbrush and a blowdryer for only $100, I was intrigued.
 Could this be the more budget-friendly answer to my sleek, salon-worthy, bouncy hair dreams?
 Read on for my honest thoughts.

-My first impressions of the Amika Round Blow Dryer Brush 2.0
+My first impressions of the Amika Hair Blow Dryer Brush 2.0

 The 2.0 is noisier than the Airwrap but no more so than your usual hairdryer.
 Given that it only takes minutes to dry and style your hair, it’s a small price to pay.

-Is the Amika Round Blow Dryer Brush 2.0 worth it?
+Is the Amika Hair Blow Dryer Brush 2.0 worth it?

 Yes!
 Over the last few weeks, my daily routine has completely changed.
 Now it takes me mere minutes to achieve sleeker hair, which is a dream during the hot summer months.
-Even better, my hair still looks great two days later, which means I’m using less heat on my hair week after week, minimising damage.
+Even better, my hair still looks great two days later, which means I’m using less heat on my hair week after week, minimizing damage.
 I've not thought about my straighteners once.
-I’ve also learned that using volumising products with the 2.0 (I like Amika Perfect Body Mousse, £13, and Brooklyn Bombshell Blowout Spray, £13, which I also received) really amps up the volume and hold of your blowdry.
+I’ve also learned that using volumizing products with the 2.0 (I like Amika's Perfect Body Mousse and Brooklyn Bombshell Blowout Spray, which I also received) really amps up the volume and hold of your blowdry.

-If you're after that flippy, Matilda Djerf, curtain bang look, I think you might need to go in with a curling iron or hot rollers as well.
+If you're after that flippy, Matilda Djerf curtain bang look, I think you might need to go in with a curling iron or hot rollers as well.
 This is where the Dyson Airwrap triumphs because it comes with curling attachments.
-But since the Round Blow Dryer Brush 2.0 is a fraction of the price, I can’t help but give it the crown.
+But since the Hair Blow Dryer Brush 2.0 is a fraction of the price, I can’t help but give it the crown.